-Where aggregations occur, any allocations will be made in accordance with the Firm's Client Order Handling Policy.
+Where aggregations occur, any allocations will be made in accordance with the Firm's Aggregation and Allocation of Client Orders Policy.

-8. Disclosure requirements to clients
+9. Disclosure requirements to clients

 You may request that the Firm demonstrates compliance with this Policy.
 All such requests will be passed to the Compliance Officer who will be responsible for ensuring that an appropriate response is provided.